The Ultimate Beginner’s Guide to Learn Thai

 My arrival in Bangkok

-Together with my friend Olly Richards, I took a plane to Bangkok to see how much Thai we could learn in 21 days.
+Together with my friend Olly Richards, I took a plane to Bangkok to see if we could learn Thai in 21 days.

 My goal was to simply succeed at what I failed at during my first attempt; holding a spontaneous, 10-minute conversation in Thai.
 We documented our whole learning journey in a YouTube video series which you can find here.

 As this was quite an ambitious goal, I needed to have a good game plan.
 Three weeks is not a lot of time, so I had to make sure that I spent my study time on the aspects of Thai language that mattered the most.

 I came to the conclusion that if I wanted to become conversational in Thai quickly, I had to focus on only two things;